holoviz/lumen/docs/getting_started/build_dashboard.md

 So far, this returns an empty dashboard because we haven't yet specified a view - so let's add one!

 ## 3. Specify a table view
-The simplest view to add is a table with the penguin's raw data in it.
+The simplest view to add is a table with the raw data.
 This gives us a good idea of what we are working with and the available fields.

 ::::{tab-set}
 :::{tab-item} YAML